 Integrating Structured Data Into the E-Discovery Process

 As data volumes increase and become more complex, having an integrated e-discovery environment where systems and data sources are automatically synching information and exchanging data with e-discovery applications has become critical for organizations.
 This is true of unstructured and semi-structured data sources, such as email servers and content management systems, as well as structured data sources, like databases and data archives.
 The topic of systems integration will be discussed on Exterro’s E-Discovery Masters series webcast, “Optimizing E-Discovery in a Multi-Vendor Environment.”
-The webcast is CLE-accredited and will air on Thursday, September 4 at 1pm ET/10am PT.
-Learn more and register here.

 I recently interviewed Jim FitzGerald, Sr. Director for Exterro, and Josh Alpern, VP ILM Domain Experts for Informatica, about the important and often overlooked role structured data plays during the course of e-discovery.

 Q: E-Discovery demands are often discussed in the context of unstructured data, like email.
 What are some of the complications that arise when a matter involves structured data?

 Jim: A lot of e-discovery practitioners are comfortable with unstructured data sources like email, file shares, or documents in SharePoint, but freeze up when they have to deal with structured data.
 They are unfamiliar with the technology and terminology of databases, extracts, report generation, and archives.
 They’re unsure about the best ways to preserve or collect from these sources.
 If the application is an old one, this fear often gets translated into a mandate to keep everything just as it is, which translates to mothballed applications that just sit there in case data might be needed down the road.
 Beyond the costs, there’s also the issue that IT staff turnover means that it’s increasingly hard to generate the reports Legal and Compliance need from these old systems.